MaxWMcKinley/robot-killer/README.md

 # robot-killer
 Basic example implementation for Google invisible recaptcha.
 CORS needs to be enabled in your browser for this example to work.
 Or you can also test it with the included Intern (Selenium) tests.
 These tests ensure that the recaptcha box pops up everytime a bot tries to press the submit button.
 They do not test for cases where a bot attempts to solve the recaptcha.
+Some set up is required to run the Intern tests so I will refer you to their documentation for that: https://theintern.github.io/intern/#fundamentals-overview

 - The invisible recaptcha uses a risk analysis engine to determine the likelihood of a user being a robot.
 - If it decides there is a potential bot accessing the page the user will be forced to do a normal picture or audio captcha.